 Pianist Jinson Kim has been extensively performing across the globe as a soloist and chamber musician since the launch of her international concertizing career in 1989.
-Concert venues include the Berliner Philharmonie, Konzerthaus Berlin, Beethovenhalle (Bonn), Tonhalle (Düsseldorf) and Seoul Arts Center.
+Her illustrious performances have resonated through renowned concert venues, including the Berliner Philharmonie, Konzerthaus Berlin, Beethovenhalle (Bonn), Carnegie Hall, and the Seoul Arts Center.

-In her fourteenth year teaching in Higher Education in Korea and Germany amongst other at Seoul National University (SNU) and Academy of Music “Hanns Eisler Berlin”, she has acquired a long track record of success as a teacher.
+With over a decade of teaching experience in Higher Education in Korea and Germany amongst other at Seoul National University (SNU) and Academy of Music “Hanns Eisler Berlin”, she has acquired a long track record of success as a teacher.
 Her students currently study or studied at prestigious music schools such as Rice University, Eastman School of Music, University of Southern California, New England Conservatory, University of Austin, University of North Texas, University of Michigan Ann Arbor, University of the Arts Berlin and Academy of Music in Dresden, Essen, Cologne and Munich.

-Born in Seoul, Korea, but raised in Germany, Jinson Kim studied piano with Rosemarie Zartner (Bonn), Rainer Becker (University of the Arts [UdK], Berlin) and Hans Leygraf (Mozarteum, Salzburg).
+Born in Seoul, Korea, and raised in Germany, Jinson Kim's own educational journey is one of dedication and excellence.
+She studied under the guidance of Rosemarie Zartner in Bonn, Rainer Becker at the University of the Arts in Berlin, and Hans Leygraf at the Mozarteum in Salzburg.
 After finishing her piano performance studies with distinction, she studied also master music education (UdK) and master musicology (Humboldt University Berlin).

 Additionally, as a fine example of her interest in musicological research, she was involved in a long-term project at Seoul National University that comprises the translation of the book “Beethovens 32 Klaviersonaten” by Jürgen Uhde to Korean, released in fall 2016.